Morteux/AliceWorkshop/README.md

 ## Features
 ### To do
-- Show last version of Genshin supported.
+- Show last version supported.
 - Stats on most used characters, percentual presence of each character in meta, viable and funny.
 - Check if images exits locally.
 If not, get it from Ambr.